SkillsUnion/tamkeen-software/docs/3-backend/assignment/gourmet-rating-tracker.md

 ###    Fork and clone a copy of <a href="https://github.com/SkillsUnion/gourmet-rating-tracker.git" target="_blank">gourmet-rating-tracker repo</a>

-###    Create a new Java class called GourmetRatingTracker (or use your preferred project name).
+###    Create a new Java class called GourmetRatingTracker (or use your preferred class name).
+You are provided with a semi-complete Java program for this assignment **Gourmet Rating Tracker**.You can copy the semi complete java program in the class you create ie GourmetRatingTracker.java.
+Your task is to complete the incomplete methods marked with `// add your code here`and then save and push the code backto your repository.

 ###    Use of ArrayList:
 -    You will use two ArrayList objects.